 What will the court custody process look like?

 Sometimes, parents cannot come to an agreement.
 In that case, the judge might order the parents into mediation, where a mediator tries to get you and the other parent to come to an agreement.
-However, this is generally not a good idea in domestic violence situations due to the imbalance of power between the parties.
+However, mediation is generally not a good idea in domestic violence situations due to the imbalance of power between the parties.

 If the parents still cannot agree, or the judge does not order mediation, then there is a trial, where both parents can present evidence and witnesses to strengthen their case.
 There may be one hearing or a series of hearings.
 At trial, if one or both parents are asking for shared custody, both parents (together or separately) will be asked to submit a plan that details how custody will be shared, including where the child will live, plans for the child’s education and health care, ways to resolve disputes between the parents regarding child-raising decisions and duties, periods of time that the child will live with each parent, etc. The judge may use the plan(s) to decide what will go into the final custody order or the judge can reject the plans and issue a sole legal and physical custody award to either parent.1